First-Freshest-Freshies/build-on-telegram-bot/README.md

 Steps to set up serverless and push code to AWS lambda run the bot:

-# Install the Serverless Framework
+# Install the Serverless Framework in the working directory of the telegram bot
 $ npm install serverless -g

 # Install the necessary plugins